SolarNetwork/solarnode-handbook/docs/users/datum-filters/pvlib.md

 ## Expressions

 Any number of [expressions][expr] can be configured on the **Expression** list.
-Expressions can reference datum properties as usually, and additionally any properties returned by the configured command.
+Expressions can reference datum properties as usual, and additionally any properties returned by the configured command.
 For example, the default command returns many properties, like these:

 ```json